mailsac/mailsac-integration-test-java/README.md

 ## Mailsac Java Integration Test

 This section describes how to use the Unirest library with Mailsac and JUnit.
-We will be sending an email to Mailsac and validating with JUnit to ensure that the email is sent.
+We will be sending an email to Mailsac and validating with JUnit to ensure that the email was sent.

 ### What is Unirest?